grpc/proposal/A44-xds-retry.md

      - Upon change of policy, old clients will have different behavior which might result in different availability and error rates.
 The availability drop is unintended.
 1. Ignore only hedging policy as well as the per_try_timeout field in retry policy (We’re not doing hedging for old clients)
    - Pros
-     - Could update the config without outage for old clients
+     - Could update the config without outage for old clients.
-     - Old client won’t disable retry completely
+     - Old client won’t disable retry completely.
    - Cons
      - In the case of the new config with per_try_timeout unchanged and with hedging enabled, old clients will have different behavior which might result in different availability and error rates upon the change of policy.
 The availability drop is unintended.
 1. Ignore the entire route